NotWesi/budgetapp-java/README.md

 - As a user, I want to be able to add a new yearly budget for a specific year
 - As a user, I want to be able to sort my finances depending on the year and month
 - (Extra) As a user, I want to be able to select different themes or colour schemes for the application

+# Instructions for Grader

+- You can generate the first required action related to adding Xs to a Y by running the GUI from MainGUI, going to the main menu and clicking "Add Entry" to add a specific budget or expenses entry to a specific month of a year.
+However, you are required to load a previous data file from "Load Progress" or create a new yearly budget by clicking "Add Yearly Budget" in the main menu

+- You can generate the second required action related to adding Xs to a Y by clicking the "View Entries" button in the main menu.
+You will be asked to input specific parameters for year, month and type of entries (budget or expenses).
+The data will then be displayed in a table format with a description with it's corresponding amount

+- You can locate my visual component by clicking the "Illustrate Entries" button in the main menu.
+You will be asked to input specific parameters for year, month and type of entries (budget or expenses).
+If any of the parameters are incorrect (yearly budget doesn't exist or month is out of bounds), it will ask you to input again.
+You can view a pie chart of a specific set of budget or expense entries for a month.
+However, this works best when you have at least two entries added to your month's budget or expense entries.

+- You can save the state of my application by clicking on the "Save Progress" button in the main menu and typing in a file name for the .json file to be saved.

+- You can reload the state of my application by clicking on the "Load Progress" button in the main menu and typing in a file name for the .json file to be loaded.